lukmy/vimrc.d/README.md

     - Be careful that there is no `<cr>` but a space behind command.
 We can add another directory argument for this command or just type `<cr>` for vim launch directory.
 - `<leader>e` means **Open [basic_vimrc.vim](basic_vimrc.vim)**, this is for normal settings.
 - `<leader>ee` means **Open [installed_plugins.vim](installed_plugins.vim)**, this is for plugin settings
+- EasyMotion actions used the default keymap settings, so if u want to activate a EasyMotion motion, u need to use `<leader><leader> as map leader

 ## Plugin Installation